Ketryx/build-api-reporter/README.md

-# Ketryx Test Results Reporter
+# Ketryx Build API Utility

 A Python utility for uploading and reporting test results and Software Bill of Materials (SBOM) to the Ketryx platform.